morgangraphics/ansible-role-nvm/README.md

       nodejs_version: "8.16.0"
       nvm_commands:
        - "nvm exec default npm install"
+      become: true            # THIS WILL CHANGE THE LOGIN CONTEXT TO USE THE USER BELOW
       become_user: ec2-user   # THIS INSTALLS NVM IN THE CONTEXT OF THE EC2-USER/DEFAULT USER

     - role: some-other-role
       ...
-      become: yes             # THIS SCOPES ALL TASKS, ONLY FOR THE SOME-OTHER-ROLE, AS ROOT_USER
+      become: true            # THIS SCOPES ALL TASKS, ONLY FOR THE SOME-OTHER-ROLE, AS ROOT_USER
       become_method: sudo     # THIS SCOPES ALL TASKS, ONLY FOR THE SOME-OTHER-ROLE, AS ROOT_USER

 ```